inspec/inspec/docs-chef-io/content/inspec/resources/groups.md

     its('members') { should include 'root' }
     its('members') { should include 'Administrator' }

-where `members` returns
+where `members` returns:

-- Array of group members for **Windows Platform**.
+- an array of group members for **Windows Platform**.

     Example: `["member1", "member2"]`

-- Single element array with CSV formatted string of group members for **Non-Windows Platforms**.
+- a single element array with CSV formatted string of group members for **Non-Windows Platforms**.

     Example: `["member1,member2"]`

 ### members_array

-The `members_array` property tests the group members just like `members` property.
-But the value returned by this property is always an array of group members.
+The `members_array` property tests the group members just like the `members` property, but the value returned by this property is always an array of group members.

     its('members_array') { should include 'root' }
     its('members_array') { should include 'Administrator' }